Liuzzyg/PrivCode/README.md

 <img src="./images/figures_overview_00.png" width = "1000" alt="The workflow of PrivCode" align=center />
 </div>

-# TO-DO

-- complete the project structure.

-- please clean the code structures.
-[DONE]

-- please merge the preview and master branch.
-[DONE]

-- unclear notes in your codes.

 ## 1. Contents

 > **Note:** please adjust the contents.